Close Alert Banner

 Increase the use of social-emotional programs, practices and resources in schools and classrooms.

-Support student help-seeking behaviour.
+Support student mental health literacy and help-seeking behaviour

 Priority 2 - Identify and address emerging and escalating student mental health problems.